 Co-Convenor of the National Peace Actors Forum (PAF)

 PAF is a coordination platform that steers the peace advocacy and policy agenda by bringing together various peace initiatives, organizations, sectors and leaders engaged and promoting peaceful resolution of Kenya’s diverse conflicts through dialogue, research and building of of synergy.
 The NMF was born out of the need for a collective, consistent and coordinated voice on an inclusive national dialogue.

 Building Community Identity for Change

-The project aims at promoting peaceful coexistence and the reintegration of youth at risk into the community in Mombasa.
-The strategy is to adopt a multilateral approach by addressing the identity violence between the youth and community in Mombasa County.
-These include tailor made capacity training on conflict transformative, non-violent communication as alternative to violence and trust and confidence building dialogue.
+The project aims at promoting peaceful coexistence and the reintegration of youth at risk into the community through dialogues, sports, culture and income generating activities.
+The project promotes cross learning as a strategy to influence negative perceptions, and behaviour between communities and identity groups in Mombasa County.
+These include tailor made capacity training on conflict transformation, non-violent communication, problem solving dialogue as alternative to violence as well as trust and confidence building.